Methoxypropylamino cyclohexenylidene ethoxyethylcyanoacetate

-Methoxypropylamino cyclohexenylidene ethoxyethylcyanoacetate (INCI) is an organic compound used in sunscreens to absorb UVA radiation.
-It is marketed as Mexoryl 400 by L'Oréal.
-MCE has an absorption maximum of 385 nm, which is in the long-wave UVA range (UVA1, 360−400 nm).
-Like Mexoryl SX (Ecamsule) and Mexoryl XL (Drometrizole trisiloxane), it is used exclusively in products manufactured by L'Oréal.
+Methoxypropylamino cyclohexenylidene ethoxyethylcyanoacetate (INCI; sometimes abbreviated MCE) is an organic compound used in sunscreens to absorb UVA radiation.
+It is marketed as Mexoryl 400 by L'Oréal, and as UVMune by L'Oréal's subsidiary La Roche Posay.
+MCE has an absorption maximum at 385 nm, which is in the long-wave UVA range (UVA1, 360−400 nm).
+It is used exclusively in products manufactured by L'Oréal.
 MCE was developed by L'Oréal and BASF.

 Properties

 MCE is a yellow solid in the form of powder or small chunks.
 At 25 °C, it is soluble in phenoxyethanol, dimethyl capramide, ethoxydiglycol, dimethyl isosorbide, and alcohol (ethanol), which are ingredients used in cosmetics.

 It is considered a cyclic merocyanine.

 Safety and regulation

 In 2019, MCE was approved for use up to a maximum concentration of 3% as a UV filter in cosmetics in the EU.
+In 2025, it was approved for use by the TGA in Australia up to a maximum concentration of 3%.
 It is not currently recognised or approved by the FDA for use in cosmetics in the US.